 - Conspiracy Theorist: Perhaps the most common criticism.
-RT blatantly devotes lots of coverage to conspiracy theories, giving airtime to truthers, birthers, nutjobs and cranks warning of False Flag Operations.
+RT blatantly devotes lots of coverage to conspiracy theories, giving airtime to truthers, birthers, nutjobs and cranks warning of False Flag Operations by the bucketload.

 - It's no surprise that Alex Jones is a frequent guest.